Smertig/banana/docs/api/tg/types/message.rst

    .. cpp:member:: optional_t<successful_payment_t> successful_payment

    Optional.
 Message is a service message about a successful payment, information about the payment.
 More about payments »

+   .. cpp:member:: optional_t<refunded_payment_t> refunded_payment

+   Optional.
+Message is a service message about a refunded payment, information about the payment.
+More about payments »

    .. cpp:member:: optional_t<users_shared_t> users_shared